 From the time you stop paying your bills until you retain an attorney to file for bankruptcy, bill collectors can (and will) call you with the specific objective of harassing you into insanity until you pay your debts.
 That's they're job.
 But nothing says you have to make it easy for them.
 Read more about reclaiming your phone (and your sanity) here.

-In the meantime, if bill collectors have your cell phone number and are calling you on it to hound you, one thing you can do to immediately to stop them cold is to buy a prepaid cell phone (or a prepaid SIM card if your phone is a GSM one) with a different number, pay for it in cash, and don't provide your real name or address when you activate it.
-Most prepaid phone carriers don't give a rat's ass what name you provide.
+In the meantime, if bill collectors have your cell phone number and are calling you on it to hound you, one thing you can do to immediately to stop them cold is to buy a prepaid cell phone (or a prepaid SIM card if you already have an unlocked GSM phone) with a different number.
+Don't provide your real name or address when you activate it.
+Most prepaid phone carriers don't give a rat's ass what name you provide, anyway.
 That's one of the reasons why prepaid phones are so popular with drug dealers.